vinarmani/truf-node/README.md

 For more information on running nodes, and how to run a multi-node network, refer to the Kwil [documentation](<https://docs.kwil.com/docs/node/quickstart>).

-## Building and Using Docker Image
+## Building and Using Docker Image // TODO: Rewrite me please

 To build a Docker image of TSN-DB with seed data, run the following command: